What makes Sharp

 Having said that, you may want to opt for adding an anti-slip treatment ($75) to the tub bottom the day after refinishing.
 As the word 'treatment' suggests, this is not a traditional glue-down mat.
 It is an anti-slip surface that is applied to the tub bottom that you cannot see or feel ... until it gets wet ... because the treatment is activated by water.

 The day after refinishing, you have the option of removing the paper/plastic, re-caulking the tub, and re-installing the drain and overflow yourself, or we will come back to do it for a return trip charge of $75.
-Taking the paper down, re-caulking, and reinstalling the drain and overflow cover are certainly things most homeowners can do, but most prefer that we do it for them so it is a turnkey project.
+Although most homeowners can do those 3 things, most still prefer that we do it for them so it is a turnkey project.
 It's totally up to you - we just need to know for scheduling purposes.

 Because your refinished tub is going to look brand new again, most homeowners opt for a shiny new drain and overflow cover in the tub after it has been refinished, and we will do this for you at no extra labor charge if we are coming back anyway to take down the paper and re-caulk the tub.
 You can purchase the drain and overflow yourself that you want us to install, or we can buy it for you.
 If you want us to buy it, the cost of the drain and overflow is determined by the type of finish you choose (chrome, brass, nickel-plated, etc.), and prices start at $25 for chrome, which is the most common finish.